MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.12.0/migrate-from-azurerm-to-az.md

 > [!WARNING]
 >
 > You can use a different `-Scope` for this command, but it's not recommended!
-Because the aliases are written to
+Aliases are written to
-> the user profile for the selected scope, keep enabling them to as limited a scope as possible.
+> the user profile for the selected scope, so keep enabling them to as limited a scope as possible.
 Enabling aliases
-> system-wide could also cause issues for other users which have AzureRM installed in their local scope.
+> system-wide could also cause issues for other users which have `AzureRM` installed in their local scope.

 Once the alias mode is enabled, run your scripts again to confirm that they still function as expected.